• Skip to primary navigation

 2. Once cooked allow to cool down to the touch.

-3. Scoop about 2-3 tbsp of coconut cream from the top of the refrigerated coconut milk can and set aside.
+3. Scoop about 2-3 tablespoon of coconut cream from the top of the refrigerated coconut milk can and set aside.

 4. In a medium saucepan or pot combine the olive oil and onion.
 Sauté over medium heat for 3-4 minutes.